 Exhibit 8 and Exhibit 9 show the historical year-over-year change in large and small hotel indices.
-Year over year, large hotels fell 5 percent compared to an imperceptible .3-percent increase in the price of smaller hotels.
-To gauge whether the price of large and small hotels signal a buy or sell, we compare the
+Year over year, large hotels fell 12 percent, compared to an imperceptible increase of .6 percent in the price of small hotels.
+To gauge whether the prices of large and small hotels signal a buy or sell, we compare the hedonic price relative to the 3-year and 5-year moving averages in Exhibit 10 and Exhibit 11.